modxorg/Docs/en/administering-your-site/security/security-tutorials/making-member-only-pages.md

 Okay, we've had enough of the Resource Group page.
 Go to Security > Access Controls.
 In the Users Groups tab, we can see a list of all of the user groups on our site.
 Right click on the "Protected" User group.
 Select "Add User to Group".
 For the "Name", select the user you want in the user group.
 For the Role, let's select "Member" for now.
 Roles define what an individual user can do within a user group, but we don't need that fine of control for this tutorial.
 Click Save.

-<div class="info">It is important to realize that as soon as you have protected a resource by (1) assigning it to one or more resource groups and (2) linking the resource group to a user group using an access control, those pages will no longer show up for users that are not linked to the resource group.
+It is important to realize that as soon as you have protected a resource by (1) assigning it to one or more resource groups and (2) linking the resource group to a user group using an access control, those pages will no longer show up for users that are not linked to the resource group.
 The default behavior in that case is displaying the 404-error page.
 If you would rather return the 401-error, you will need to give the anonymous user group "load" permission for the resource group.
 More about this in a later tutorial.
-At this moment in the tutorial, your page will not be visible as you have not yet added it to a user group.</div>We now have our resources in a resource group, and users in a user group.
+At this moment in the tutorial, your page will not be visible as you have not yet added it to a user group.

+We now have our resources in a resource group, and users in a user group.
 Done?
 Sorry, we have a few small things to do first.
 If you're following this tutorial and this is your first foray into MODX security, you will likely run into a small but important snag: the user group we created doesn't have context access to our front end context, web.
 In other words, if we could view that context, we could view those protected resources -- but we can't currently view that context.
 Let's give our user group permission to view that context.

 ### 4. Add Context Access to the User Group

 Go to Security > Access Controls.
 Right click on the protected user group.
 Select "Update user group".
 Go to the Context Access tab.
 Click "Add Context".
 We are presented with a dialog such as the one below.
 Let's break it down: ![](/download/attachments/18678352/context-access.png?version=1&modificationDate=1348853336000)

-<table><tbody><tr><th>Section</th><th>Explanation</th><th>Tutorial Default</th></tr><tr><td>Context</td><td>This specifies to which context we're giving access.
+SectionExplanationTutorial DefaultContextThis specifies to which context we're giving access.
 The basic use case will have web and mgr.
-Web is the public front-end of your website, and mgr is the private back-end of your website (i.e., the manager that you're logged in).</td><td>web</td></tr><tr><td>Minimum Role</td><td>This specifies what user roles this rule will apply to.
+Web is the public front-end of your website, and mgr is the private back-end of your website (i.e., the manager that you're logged in).webMinimum RoleThis specifies what user roles this rule will apply to.
 If we want all users in this user group, select "Member - 9999".
-This is where some of that fine control comes in that we talked about earlier.</td><td>Member - 9999</td></tr><tr><td>Access Policy</td><td>This specifies what permissions we're giving to the users.
-Different policies will allow user groups to do different things.</td><td>Administrator</td></tr></tbody></table>Let's make one rule with "web", "Member - 9999", and "Load, List and View".
+This is where some of that fine control comes in that we talked about earlier.Member - 9999Access PolicyThis specifies what permissions we're giving to the users.
+Different policies will allow user groups to do different things.AdministratorLet's make one rule with "web", "Member - 9999", and "Load, List and View".
 If we want users to be able to view the MODX manager, we can add a second rule to give them access to the mgr context: "mgr", "Member - 9999", and "Administrator".
 All these users will have admin access.
 If you would prefer to limit their permissions, you could instead choose "Content Editor" or "Developer" for their access policies.
 Alternatively, you can make your own in Security > Access Policies if you want to be specific about what users can or can't do.

 We now have users in a user group, resources in a resource group, and that user group can view the context.
 We're so close!